MikeRogers0/Talks/slides/Docker-For-Developer-Happiness/slides.md

 One day we had a developer use a new SQL function which solved our problems really well.
 We got to production & it didn't work.

 Had we been using Docker, we could have say "Everyone use the same Postgres version as Production".

+Plus it would have kicked us into get around updating our postgres version.
 -->

-# What is the problem?
+# What are we trying to solve?

 🧑‍💻 I'm running Postgres 13

 👩‍💻 I'm running Postgres 12

 ☁️  Jokes on you!
 I'm still running Postgres 10

 ---

 <!-- _class: lead -->
 <!--
+Another true story!

 Have you ever picked up a legacy project which had a bunch of steps to get started?

 Installing some of those packages is hard!
-Sometimes they throw cryptic errors due to MacOS changing something.
+Sometimes they throw cryptic errors due to MacOS (Or the OS) changing something.

 Even worse, what if you end up with a random dependency from that project which screws with another project.
 It's all really messy.

-With Docker you're creating a "little box", with everything your app needs to run in that box.
-Once you're done, you can throw the box away.
+I totally hide in the toilet as a junior dev when I couldn't get an app setup on my machine & I didn't want to ask for help.

+With Docker, we can setup our apps with very few commands and depending on how it's setup you might not even need to look at terminal.
 -->

-# What is the problem?
+# What are we trying to solve?

 🧑‍💻 It's my first day!
 Why isn't the app starting?

-👩‍💻 Just install all the packages listed in the README 📘 README: _Wildly out of date_
+👩‍💻 Just install all the packages listed in the README

+📘 README: _Wildly out of date_

 ---